vmware-tanzu/community-edition/addons/maintainer-docs/content/roles/maintainer.md

 ## Responsibilities

-The role of being a Package Maintainers falls into 3 categories: Authoring, Owning and Maintaining.
+The role of being a Package Maintainer falls into 3 categories: Authoring, Owning and Maintaining.

 ### Authoring